 We have been working with the community to envision the future of Robert St. since 2020.
 We have heard from thousands of community members about their experiences with and priorities for Robert St. Improving safety is a top concern.
-This focus on safety is included in the Robert St. design we are now sharing, along with other common themes from community feedback.

 We will continue to refine the design over the next several months and will share a final design for the road in 2025.